aws/amazon-genomics-cli/site/content/en/docs/Concepts/accounts.md

 * `com.amazonaws.{region}.logs`
 * `com.amazonaws.{region}.s3`

-If you provide your own VPC we recommend that the VPC also has these endpoints.
+If you provide your own VPC we recommend that the VPC has these endpoints.
 This will improve the security posture of Amazon Genomics CLI in your VPC and will also reduce NAT gateway traffic charges which can be substantial for genomics analyses that use large S3 objects and/ or large container images.

+If you are using Amazon Genomics CLI client on an EC2 instance in a subnet with no access to the internet you will need to have a VPC endpoint to `com.amazonaws.{region}.execute-api` so that the client can make calls to the REST services deployed during account activation.

 ## Technical Details.